Code Conventions for Java

 3.1.1 Header Comments

-All source files should begin with a C-style block comment (/*...*/) that lists the file name, RCS keywords, and copyright notice.
-Section 5.1.1 gives additional information on block comments, however all other block comments besides the header comments use the // delimeter.
+All source files should begin with a C-style block comment (/*...*/) that lists the file name, RCS keywords, copyright notice, among other things.
+Section 5.1.1 gives additional information on block comments; however, all other block comments besides the header comments use the // delimeter.

 The following gives a simple example of header comments.